 Knowledge sharing: jazz up your videos using annotations

-To share ways of working, a video’s good, but a juiced-up video is better!
+To share ways of working, a video is good, but a juiced-up video is even better!
 With a few clicks, you can annotate your video to make it more exciting for your viewers.

 Are you facing the camera?
 Are you filming your actions using camera glasses?
 Or did you opt for a screencast?
 Regardless of your choice, there are several types of annotations that can enhance and illustrate your speech.

 The most frequently used annotations are texts, but you can also insert a URL, an image, boxed text or arrows.